Deterministic evolution of gauge fields through a singularity: Proof of continuation under a one-dimensional ansatz

-and, for any value of $\varphi$, one of the coefficients $\rho_a$ is always negative (except for the three special directions along the symmetry axes of the potential, $\varphi=\frac{\pi}{2},\frac{7\pi}{6},\frac{11 \pi}{6}$, which, however, only concern a measure-zero set of solutions).
-This can be observed in Fig.~\ref{Fig:quiescence}.
+For any value of $\varphi$, one of the coefficients $\rho_a$ is always negative (except for the three special directions along the symmetry axes of the potential, $\varphi=\frac{\pi}{2},\frac{7\pi}{6},\frac{11 \pi}{6}$, which, however, only concern a measure-zero set of solutions).
+This can be observed in \cref{Fig:quiescence}.
+The negative $\rho_a$ coefficient will correspond to a coordinate $q_a(t) \propto \exp(- \rho_a \, t)$ which grows with $t$.
+As $q_a(t)$ grows, it will reach a point in which the potential term in the Hamiltonian constraint (\ref{EmptyBIXham}) will become comparable to the kinetic one, because the potential is quadratic in the variables $q_a$.
+When this happens, the Kasner epoch will be terminated by a Taub bounce \cite{Mercati_2019,FlavioSDbook}.
+Because there is always one negative $\rho_a$ parameter, a Kasner epoch cannot last forever: it will always be cut short by a bounce against the potential wall.